ABB: Company says employee has gone missing with $100M

 A major European conglomerate says one of its employees in South Korea has gone missing -- along with $100 million.

 Power and robotics firm ABB (ABB) announced Wednesday that it has "uncovered a sophisticated criminal scheme" at its South Korean unit.
-It only noticed the huge sums had been stolen after the treasurer of the subsidiary disappeared about two weeks ago.
+It only noticed the huge sums had been stolen after the employee of the subsidiary disappeared about two weeks ago.

-The treasurer, who has not been identified, is suspected of forging documents and working with individuals outside the company to steal the money, ABB said.
+The employee, who has not been identified, is suspected of forging documents and working with individuals outside the company to steal the money, ABB said.
 It's working with local police and Interpol to investigate.

 The embezzlement and misappropriation of funds is limited to South Korea, where ABB employs about 800 staff, it said.
 Other people could still come under investigation.